keke02/Fast-reconfiguration-of-robotic-production-systems/Ligne_transitique_MONTRAC/README.md

 ## Run a command

-14. **DO NOT MAKE THIS STEP IF BOTH THE SIMULATION AND THE REAL TRANSPORT NETWORK ARE RUNNING !!!
-In a new terminal, in ~/ ... /Working_Folder_Montrac/ros_ws**
+14. **In a new terminal, in ~/ ... /Working_Folder_Montrac/ros_ws**

 	- $ rosrun commande run
-	- This will run the command that is in ~/.../Workin_Folder/ros_ws/src/commande, you can choose the command you want to run in ~/ ... /Ligne_transitique_MONTRAC/Documentation/TER Commande d'une ligne transitique MONTRAC 2016/Commandes.
+	- This will run the command that is in ~/.../Workin_Folder/ros_ws/src/commande, you can choose the command you want to run in ~/ ... /WFM/Documentation/TER Commande d'une ligne transitique MONTRAC 2016/Commandes.

-	- if your are using the simulation, once it is detected :  SIMULATION ON and LIGNE TRANSITIQUE OFF, press play on the simulation (try not to be too long)
-	- it will take long to start the command, it's normal

 	- if your are using the real transport network, you have to put the shuttles on the tracks and power on them by connecting them to the tracks and turning on the yellow button on their right side.